List of generation I Pokémon: Design and development

-The majority of Pokémon in Generation I had relatively simple designs and were highly analogous to real-life creatures including but not limited to: Pidgey (a pigeon), Krabby (a crab), Rattata (a rat), Ekans (a snake), Arbok (a cobra), Seel (a seal), and Dewgong (a dugong).
+The majority of Pokémon in generation I had relatively simple designs and were similar to real-life creatures including Pidgey (a pigeon), Krabby (a crab), Rattata (a rat), and Ekans (a snake).
 Many Pokémon in the original games served as the base for repeating concepts later in the series.
+Some Pokémon, such as Squirtle, Bulbasaur and Charmander were designed based on their final evolutions and working backwards.
+During development they ran into issues with digital cartridge space, and many Pokémon were removed.
+Specifically, several Pokémon that had a three-stage evolution line were instead changed to evolve only once, resulting in a planned final evolution for Pikachu called "Gorochu" being removed from the final game.